Raghav-Soni998/ML_Ops_Major_RaghavSoni-G24AI1010-/README.md

-# MLOps Linear Regression Pipeline - By Raghav Soni
+# MLOps Linear Regression Pipeline - By Raghav Soni(G24AI1010)

 This repository implements an MLOps pipeline using:
 - Dataset: California Housing (scikit-learn)